V0nzy/v0nzy.github.io/_posts/2024-02-19-VL-Intercept.md

 ![_install](/assets/img/VL-Intercept/cracked_hash.png)

 ## Domain Enumeration
-Now that we have a valid Domain user we can enumerate the domain using bloodhound.
+Now that we have a valid Domain account we can enumerate the domain using bloodhound.
 Let's run the python remote ingestor to collect some data:

 ```bash
 bloodhound.py -d intercept.vl -v --zip -c All -dc DC01.intercept.vl -ns 10.10.185.69 -u 'Kathryn.spencer' -p 'Chocolate1' --dns-timeout 10
 ```
 ![_install](/assets/img/VL-Intercept/bloodhound.png)

-The user kathryn.spencer doesn't have any interesting outbound permissions.
+The user Kathryn.Spencer doesn't have any interesting outbound permissions.

 ![_install](/assets/img/VL-Intercept/bloodhound_enum.png)

 I enumerated the Domain more and figured out that the MachineAccountQuota has the default setting of "10".
 ![_install](/assets/img/VL-Intercept/maq.png)

 And also figured out that the Domain Controller doesn't have LDAP Signing enforced:

 ![_install](/assets/img/VL-Intercept/ldap_signing.png)

 If the WebDAV service is also enabled we can perform an RBCD WebClient attack using coerced authentication such as PetitPotam.
 Lets check if the WebDAV service is active using netexec:
 ![_install](/assets/img/VL-Intercept/webdav_client.png)

 ## RBCD to Local Administrator
-Now that we know that the WebDAV service is enabled on WS01, LDAP Signing is disabled on the DC and we can add machine accounts to the domain we can abuse this in combination with coerced authentcation to escalate privileges.
-However when relaying out coercion authentication and add RBCD permissions to WS01 the authenticated connection has to come from a trusted intranet zone.
+Now that we know that the WebDAV service is active on WS01, LDAP Signing is disabled on the DC, and we can add machine accounts to the domain, we can abuse these conditions in combination with coerced authentication to escalate privileges.
+However, when relaying our coercion and add RBCD permissions to WS01 the authenticated connection has to originate from a trusted intranet zone.
 Luckly for us by default the "Authenticated Users" group can create child objects on the ADIDNS zone.
 Lets start off the attack by create a new A-record which points to our machine using dnstool.py:
 ```bash
 dnstool.py -u 'intercept\kathryn.spencer' -p 'Chocolate1' -a add -r kali -d 10.8.0.49 10.10.185.69
 ```